-A biopsy means taking and testing a sample of tissue from your brain.
+A biopsy means taking and testing a small sample of tissue from your brain for examination under a microscope.
 A biopsy is the only sure way to find out what type of brain tumour you have and how fast it is growing (the grade).
 You may have a biopsy as part of an operation (surgery) to remove all or part of your tumour.

 Before the test

 You will have an MRI or CT scan to show where the tumour is.

 Will I have pain relief / anaesthetic?